 - To load a document, you can right click on Language Resources and select "New → GATE Document" - You can also go via the File menu --> New Language Resource → GATE Document - The sourceURL parameter enables you to specify the document to be loaded.
-You can type the filename or URL, or click the file browser icon to navigate to the correct document. - Try loading a file from your hands on materials and one from the Web - You can also just type a string of text into the box.
+You can type the filename or URL, or click the file browser icon to navigate to the correct document. - Try loading a file from your hands on materials and one from the Web you must include the http:// part when specifying a URL - You can also just type a string of text into the box.
 In this case, you need to select stringContent rather than sourceUrl, using the arrow, before typing the text. - Try loading a document via the stringContent method